 Sweden is an export oriented market economy.
-More than half of all products manufactured in Sweden are exported.
+Exports of goods and services amount to almost half of the GDP.
 Traditionally, the Swedish business sector and industry have been commodity-based.
 Although paper, iron and steel are still important products, Sweden’s main competitive factor today is knowledge and the flexible use of existing tangible and intangible resources.

 Public sector and taxes

 Sweden has a large public sector with ambitious healthcare, educational and childcare systems.
 In international terms, high income tax even at very low levels of income is a distinguishing feature of the Swedish tax system.
 This is due to very low basic allowance.
 Also, the highest marginal tax in Sweden, that is the percentage of tax paid on the last Krona of the tax base, is about 57 per cent and is applied at an, internationally speaking, low income level.